-Bojána Bányász and Donatella Cusmá are practicing architects who are contributing to the man-made environment as much by drawing and building as by photographing, stitching, teaching, cooking and curating.
-Although from different corners of Europe, our paths crossed in Los Angeles, a city that we both fell in love with at different times for different reasons.
-Our collaboration is strongly defined by this connection to the city.
+Bojána Bányász and Donatella Cusmá are co-founders of the architectural practice Claret-Cup.
+Both practicing architects Boja and Dona are contributing to the woman-made environment as much by drawing and building as by photographing, stitching, teaching, cooking and curating.
+Although from different corners of Europe, their paths crossed in Los Angeles, a city that they both fell in love with at different times for different reasons.
+Their collaboration is strongly defined by this connection to the city.

-Map-á-Porter is our brain child, a project that links our passion for mapping the city and object making.
-We collect map content through participatory events and workshops, so the graphics reflect personal experiences of participants, not only our point of view.
-We are continuously expanding our list of neighborhoods offered and re-designing maps to incorporate new stories from users.
+Map-á-Porter is Claret-Cup’s brain child, a project that links Boja and Dona’s passion for mapping the city and object making.
+They collect map content through participatory events and workshops, so the graphics reflect personal experiences of participants, not only their point of view.
+Boja and Dona are continuously expanding their list of neighborhoods offered and re-designing maps to incorporate new stories from users.
 The result is an ever-expanding series of active functional objects designed to spark conversations about cities and to give graphic form to a collective image of Los Angeles as a lived in and loved place.